-15 km loop; 5-6 hours Trailhead: 13U 0316205E 5447253N • Ecotour pull-off #3 The three prominent, glacially created, coulee bottoms you'll traverse have created an inviting habitat for bison which tend to linger in this area.
+15 km loop; elevation gain: 484 m; 5-6 hours Trailhead: 13U 0316205E 5447253N • Ecotour pull-off #3 The three prominent, glacially created, coulee bottoms you'll traverse have created an inviting habitat for bison which tend to linger in this area.
 One of the most challenging trails within the park, be prepared for exposure, wind, unstable footing and 'feeling small' in a big landscape.
 Special Note: Trail markers may be missing as it is common for bison to knock them down.
 Be aware of your surroundings, wildlife and use your navigation skills.
-Geological point of interest • 13U 317448E 5452478N Recommended back country camping location •13U 317344E 5452449N BACK COUNTRY CAMPING - All back country campers are required to register with staff at the visitor centre or campground office and receive safety and regulation orientation prior to departure. - Choose a Backcountry Zone and use designated parking areas. - Plan to camp out of view of roads and trails a minimum of 1 km as there are no designated backcountry sites - No open fires are permitted - Conditions vary year-round, but plan for fire bans (including camp stoves) in summer.
-Contact the Visitor Centre for details - Plan to carry sufficient water for your stay.
-All surface water in the area is unfit for human consumption.
-Treating water by boiling, filtering or adding iodine may remove some bacteria, but will not help with the salinity - Pack out everything that was packed in - Always carry a map and GPS/compass RANDOM HIKING Random hiking is permitted throughout the park.
-Please use designated parking areas and Ecotour pull-offs.
+Geological point of interest • 13U 317448E 5452478N Recommended back country camping location •13U 317344E 5452449N LARSON TRAIL

+1.5km loop; elevation gain: 19 m; 30 minutes Trailhead: 13U 0317969E 5447621N • Ecotour pull-off #6 Observe evidence of early ranching along this mowed trail which also provides views of the adjacent Frenchman River.
+Begin at the Larson homestead and move past old grazing and hay fields.
+Walt Larson and his family ranched in this area from the 1920's until 1984 when his land became the first purchase to form the park.
+BACK COUNTRY CAMPING All back country campers are required to register with staff at the visitor centre or campground office and receive safety and regulation orientation prior to departure.
+RANDOM HIKING Random hiking is permitted throughout the park.
+Please park in the designated areas of the campgrounds, day use areas or Molestead Back Country Launch (West Block).
 Seasonal restrictions may apply.
 CYCLING The park currently does not have trail experiences that have been designed for cycling.
 However, you may cycle on the Badlands Parkway, Ecotour Scenic Drive or the Back Country Loop.
-Adventurous cyclists may choose to explore trails such as Valley of 1000 Devils, Broken Hills and Timbergulch.
 Please be alert for wildlife that may be along the roadways and for motorists.
 HORSEBACK RIDING Horseback riding is permitted throughout the park.
 Equestrian camping areas with water troughs and pens are located adjacent to the Frenchman Valley and Rock Creek campgrounds.
 Please see the "Horse Users" section of the Visitor Guide for more information.
 KAYAKING The Frenchman River water levels fluctuate seasonally.
-Kayaks may be launched at the Belza bridge.
+Kayaks may be launched at the Belza bridge and taken out at the Molestead Back Country Launch.
 The Frenchman River flows through the park and private lands, be considerate of our neighbours and only camp or take-out within the park.
 Be aware of your proximity to the United States boundary.
-LARSON TRAIL 1.5 km loop: 30 minutes Trailhead: 13U 0317969E 5447621N • Ecotour pull-off #6 Observe evidence of early ranching along this mowed trail which also provides views of the adjacent Frenchman River.
-Begin at the Larson homestead and move past old grazing and hay fields.
-Walt Larson and his family ranched in this area from the 1920's until 1984 when his land became the first purchase to form the park.
-OTTER BASIN ROUTE •• 15 km loop; 5-6 hours Trailhead: 13U 0337533E 5441624N • Access from Back Country Loop This is the most rugged 'trail' experience the park offers.
+OTTER BASIN ROUTE •• 15 km loop; elevation gain: 150 m; 5-6 hours Trailhead: 13U 0337533E 5441624N • Access from Back Country Loop This is the most rugged 'trail' experience the park offers.
 Expect isolation, loose footing, orientation challenges and rugged terrain.
 At 1006 metres (3300 feet), this area has the highest elevation in the West Block, which creates different soil conditions to support unique plant growth.
 The choice is yours to make it a day experience or pitch a tent overlooking the Otter Basin escarpment, with the nighttime glows and coyote yelps as your only companions.
 Special Note: This route is a remote wilderness experience that requires preparedness, self-reliance and navigation skills.
 The Back Country Loop is impassable when wet.
 Be aware of cattle grazing in this area.